-A few days ago I have been coaching one of my Clients who found herself new in a Scrum Master role.
+A few days ago, I was coaching one of my Clients who found herself new in a Scrum Master role.
 Our task was to find the best way of leading her team and adopting Agile and Scrum methodologies.

-Then we repeated this action with the cons column describing a bad leader example that was known to my Client.
+Then we repeated this action with the cons column describing a bad leader example known to my Client.

-Having this good/bad leader’s features list I have asked the Client to estimate herself on a scale from 1-5 on every single feature provided in our list.
+Having this good/bad leader’s features list, I have asked the Client to estimate herself on a scale from 1-5 on every single feature provided on our list.

-Next, I have asked her to chose three good leader features which she thinks are most crucial and needs to be improved in her behavior.
+Next, I have asked her to chose three excellent leader features which she thinks are most crucial and needs to be improved in her behavior.
 The same we have done with features of a bad leader (features that should be removed).
-And I must warn you that finding and admitting a bad leader’s habits in your day to day behavior is not easy.
+And I must warn you that finding and admitting a lousy leader’s habits in your day to day behavior is not easy.

-The final step in our exercise was to create a so called personal “Leadership Development” plan.
-We have written down step by step what my Client should do to implement improvements in a real daily work with her team.
+The final step in our exercise was to create a so-called personal “Leadership Development” plan.
+We have written down step by step what my Client should do to implement improvements in real daily work with her team.

 The good leader is…

-Based on our exercise there are few commandments distincting a great leader out of masses:
+Based on our exercise, there are few commandments distinctive a great leader out of masses: